 And then make changes in small steps.
 Ensure continuous feedback.
 Inspect and adapt.

-In short, go krusing the agile way … and you’ll make it past all the treacheries without loosing any crew.
+In short, go krusing the agile way … and you’ll make it past all the treacheries without losing any crew.

 The End Result: Delighting All the Peoples